BokWeiHong/Vhack2024/README.md

 **Features:**

-- **1. Real-time Stock and Indices Updates:** Stay informed with live updates on stock prices and market indices, enabling users to grasp market trends and dynamics effortlessly.
+- **Real-time Stock and Indices Updates:** Stay informed with live updates on stock prices and market indices, enabling users to grasp market trends and dynamics effortlessly.
-- **2. Educational Videos:** Explore an extensive library of educational videos covering a wide array of financial topics, from investment strategies to personal finance management.
+- **Educational Videos:** Explore an extensive library of educational videos covering a wide array of financial topics, from investment strategies to personal finance management.
-- **3. Practical Tools:** Utilize powerful tools such as budget planners, investment calculators, and retirement planners to plan and manage finances effectively.
+- **Practical Tools:** Utilize powerful tools such as budget planners, investment calculators, and retirement planners to plan and manage finances effectively.
-- **4. Customized Financial News:** Receive personalized financial news tailored to your interests and preferences, ensuring you stay informed about relevant market developments.
+- **Customized Financial News:** Receive personalized financial news tailored to your interests and preferences, ensuring you stay informed about relevant market developments.

 **Get Started:**

+The website is deployed using **Netlify**.
 Visit [Bee4Invest](https://tinyurl.com/bee4invest) to start exploring our platform and take control of your financial journey today!

 **Team BARTi (BART Investment):**